 There’s something about relaxing on the beach, under the stars and beside a bonfire that recalls simpler times.
-The warm glow of flames and the companionship of friends and family create lasting memories.
+The warm glow of flames kindles the companionship of friends and family, creating lasting memories.

 We sat down with Brian Kellenberger, Visit South Walton’s director of beach operations, to learn rules designed to keep visitors safe and the beach pristine when it comes to hosting a bonfire in South Walton.

 Q: Do I need a permit?
 If so, how much does it cost?

 A: Yes.
 Permits must be obtained through the South Walton Fire District.
 Applications are processed Monday through Friday, 8 a.m. – 4 p.m. at 911 N County Highway 393 in Santa Rosa Beach.
 Permit fees are $50 (cash or check).
 Credits cards are accepted and a convenience fee is added.
 Call 850-267-1298 to get started.

 (If you want to leave the work to the professionals, there are a variety of companies in South Walton that are more than happy to acquire permits on your behalf, provide equipment and handle the setup and cleanup for you: 30A Blaze, 30A Sunset Beach Service, 850 Event Rentals, Blazzed Barrels, Blue Sky, Coastal Concierge, Grayton Beach Gear, Grayton Beach Catering, Jongle Beach Services, La Dolce Vita, Light Me Up Bonfires, Live Well, Miramar Beach Services, Rent Gear Here, Sowal Beach Buggys, Steve Kirby – The Bonfire Guy, Tygar Jons Beach Rentals.)

 Q: Where can I have a bonfire in South Walton?